-6.5 Working with parents and other agencies to protect children
+6.2 Working with parents and other agencies to protect children

-- 6.5.1 Parents/carers will be made aware of our in-school procedures in respect to taking any reasonable action to safeguard the welfare of its pupils.
-In cases where the school has reason to be concerned that a child may be suffering significant harm, ill treatment or neglect or other forms of harm, staff will follow the procedures for responding to suspected cases of child abuse or neglect outlined in this policy document and contact CSWS Duty and Advice team to discuss their concerns. - 6.5.2 In keeping with KCSIE, we will endeavour wherever possible to obtain at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home. - 6.5.3 In general, we will discuss concerns with parents/carers before approaching other agencies and will seek to inform parents/carers and receive their consent when making a referral to another agency.
-Appropriate staff will approach parents/carers after consultation with the DSL.
-The exception to this rule will be in situations where a member of staff has reasonable cause to believe that informing parents/carers of a referral to another agency may increase the risk of significant harm to the child. - 6.5.4 Parents/carers are informed about our Safeguarding & Child Protection policy through: school prospectus, website, newsletters etc. A safeguarding & child protection statement is prominent in the school foyer/reception area.
+- 6.2.1 Parents/carers will be made aware of our in-school procedures in respect to taking any reasonable action to safeguard the welfare of its pupils.
+In cases where the school has reason to be concerned that a child may be suffering significant harm, ill treatment, neglect or other forms of harm, staff will follow the procedures for responding to suspected cases of child abuse or neglect outlined in this policy document and contact CSWS Duty and Advice team to discuss their concerns. - 6.2.2 In keeping with KCSIE, we will endeavour wherever possible to obtain at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home. - 6.2.3 In general, we will discuss concerns with parents/ carers before approaching other agencies and will seek to inform parents/ carers and receive their consent when making a referral to another agency.
+Appropriate staff will approach parents/ carers after consultation with the DSL.
+The exception to this rule will be in situations where a member of staff has reasonable cause to believe that informing parents/ carers of a referral to another agency may increase the risk of significant harm to the child. - 6.2.4 Parents/ carers are informed about our Safeguarding & Child Protection policy through school prospectus, website, newsletters etc. A safeguarding & child protection statement is prominent in the school foyer/ reception area. - 6.2.5 Where a parent/ carer has expressed their intention to remove a child from school with a view to educating at home, the school will, working in partnership with the LA and other key professionals invite parents/ carers to a meeting where possible Ideally, this would be before a final decision has been made, to ensure the parents/ carers have considered what is in the best interests of the child.
+This is especially important where a child has SEND, is vulnerable, and/ or has a social worker.

-6.6 Multi-agency work
+6.3 Multi-agency work

-- 6.6.1 We will co-operate with CSWS in accordance with the requirements of the Children Act and allow access to child and child protection records for them to conduct section 17 or section 47 assessments. - 6.6.2 In the best interests of our pupils, we will work with all relevant professionals and agencies as required to safeguard children and promote their welfare.
+- 6.3.1 We will co-operate with CSWS in accordance with the requirements of the Children Act 1989 and allow access to child and child protection records for them to conduct section 17 or section 47 assessments. - 6.3.2 In the best interests of our pupils, we will work with all relevant professionals and agencies as required to safeguard children and promote their welfare.